General Education Subsititutions

 College of Liberal Arts and Sciences (CLAS)

 Students should get pre-approval through CLAS Academic Service Center to determine if the courses you are planning to take abroad could count as General Education courses.
 In order to do a pre-approval request you should email clasasc@UConn.edu.
-Please complete the Study Abroad General Education Request form found on the CLAS webpage.
+Please complete the Substitution Request Form found on the CLAS webpage.
 If the course has already been approved as a substitution, you still need to apply for the substitution by filling out the form.
 If the course has not been approved, you need to send a syllabus along with the completed form.

 NEAG School of Education